The Truth About Microblading

 UPDATE!!!!
 It’s been one year since my first experience with microblading, and boy have I learned a lot!!
 Do you want the bad news first?
-Well, my strokes only lasted four months and the shadowing started greying around 6.
+My strokes only lasted four months and the shadowing started greying around 6.
 Needless to say I was pretty disappointed.
 After digging around I learned there are a few things that cause poor color retention.
 It could be poor pigment and technique, poor post-op care, or excess oil production.
 Because getting my brows done every six months just wasn’t an option for me I decided to find a new artist who could give me a more natural shape and who used a different technique and pigments.
-After looking around and getting multiple opinions, I found Tiffany from Enhance Artistry.
-She has helped me so much!!!
-I’m unfortunately needing to get laser tattoo removal because the shadowing is not semi-permanent like I had originally thought.
-I’m soon going to take you through the process of what that’s going to look like for me, how we’re going to remove the top part of the arch and how Tiffany is going to fix the color.
+I’m unfortunately needing to get laser tattoo removal because microblading IS NOT semi-permanent like I had originally thought.
+You can read my post “How Microblading Changed My Shape & Why I’m Removing It” HERE.
+I’ve had 8 laser tattoo removal sessions and 3 microneedling sessions and it still etched into my skin.
+PLEASE be careful with microblading!

 The good the bad and the ugly!!

 If we are being totally honest I hated the shape for a handful of weeks.
 I thought I had ruined my face.
-I’ll do a comparison further down but she actually shaved off my tails and lifted my brow arch so that I had more eyelid to play around with.
-I have very hooded eyes and my brows came super close to my eyes.
-I knew it, but I was used to seeing myself a certain way and brows can change the way a person looks dramatically!!
+I’ll do a comparison further down but my artist actually shaved off my tails and lifted my brow arch so that I had more eyelid to play around with.
+I have very hooded eyes and my brows grow close to my eyes.
+I knew it, but I was used to seeing myself a certain way and brows can totally change the way a person looks!!
 I felt like I didn’t look like me anymore!!!
-Obviously I was being ridiculous.
-More on that soon.
+Obviously I was being ridiculous, more on that down below.

 Anyway, it took about 5-6 days before the scabs started falling off… exhibit A

-They basically turned into this picture below.
-The strokes disappeared completely and the color went a grey color.
+My eyebrows turned into this picture below.
+The strokes had disappeared completely and the color went an ugly grey.
 You can see pretty well here where my brows were shaved off!
 I was filling them in like normal, which was fine, not ideal, but it was fine because at least I had a shape to draw over.
 And I was hopeful it’d get better at my six week touchup.

 So here is a comparison on how my brow shape was transformed.
 Do you see on the right how my tail angles steeper down?
 It sits right on my brow bone instead of right on top of it like it does on the left.

 And a little bit closer up!!
 Disclaimer: I filled that selfie in on the left using photoshop.
-I wanted you guys to have a good side by side to comparison and the scabs were falling off in that picture!
+I wanted you guys to have a good side-by-side comparison and the scabs were falling off in that picture!

 Six weeks after my initial appointment I was finally ready for my 6 week touchup.
-I was so excited because she told me this was where the dream brows were made!
+I was so excited because I was told this was where the dream brows were made!

 So here are a few comparisons: